The equivariant K-theory of a cohomogeneity-one action: The case when one sphere is odd-dimensional

-\brmk This statement is obviously not the best possible, in that it could be expanded to say \emph{something} about what happens when the image of $K^\pm \lt \Homeo K^\pm/H$ comes from some $\SO(\odd)$ subgroup of $K^\pm$; however, this description would not have the clarity or ease of interpretation of the statement of \Cref{thm:Kodd}. \ermk
+\brmk This statement is obviously not the most one can say, in that it can be extended using the extraneous description \eqref{eq:SOmap} of $R\SO(2n) \lt R\SO(2n-1)$ in the proof of \Cref{thm:spheresurj} to cover the cases where the image of one or more of $K^\pm \lt \Homeo K^\pm/H$ comes from an $\SO(\even)$ subgroup of $K^\pm$\,---\, but this is left as an exercise for the interested reader, if any, the current statement being long enough as it is. \ermk